norm/gifs.cackhanded.net/README.markdown

 * `start` is the [duration][dur] into the source video file where the GIF will begin
 * `duration` is how long the GIF should be
+* `end` is the [duration][dur] into the source video file where the GIF should end
 * `crop` applies a [cropping value][crop] to the video before it is converted, and crucially before any resize happens so that the output width of the GIF is not reduced

+You can either `end` or `duration`, not both.

 [dur]: http://ffmpeg.org/ffmpeg-utils.html#time-duration-syntax
 [crop]: http://ffmpeg.org/ffmpeg-filters.html#crop

+### `[[clip]]` describes a clip taken from the source

+Note the double square brackets to indicate `clip` is an entry in an array, supporting multiple clips in a GIF.
+You can combine disconnected parts of the source video into one GIF, eliminating the stuff in between.
+Each `clip` needs two keys:

+* `start` is the time in seconds from the start of the video
+* `end` is the time in seconds from the start of the video

+Combining these with `start` in the `[video]` section (see above) means it is the time in seconds from that start point, not the very start of the video source.

 ### `[output]` describes the GIF